Icahpv/cpnt200-a2/README.md

   [x] Attributions

 - This assignment is awesome, I didn't think a framework could do this and create a blog from the scratch.
 I had difficulty figuring out how to add collections, I believe the collections I added are very simple and there's more to it.
 I have tried adding and taking out in my collections and it all just seem to break some code, I hope I could see more of this in action.
+- What I Discovered!
+If I publish entries, netlify will automatically create .md files to my contents, which is crazy!

 ### Attributions